National Bank of Commerce (Tanzania): History

 The bank traces its origins to 1967 when the Tanzanian Government nationalized financial institutions, including banks.
 In 1991, the banking industry was deregulated.
 Six years later, in 1997, the institution then known as "NBC" was split into three separate entities: (a) NBC Holding Corporation (b) National Microfinance Bank (NMB) and (c) NBC (1997) Limited.
 In 2000, the South African banking group, Absa Group Limited, acquired a majority stake in NBC (1997) Limited.
 The Government of Tanzania retained a 30% shareholding and the International Finance Corporation (IFC), a member of the World Bank Group took up 15% shareholding in the bank.
 The new entity became known as National Bank of Commerce (Tanzania) Limited.

 Merger

 As of March 2016, Barclays Bank Plc. was seeking regulatory approval in Tanzania to merge this bank with Barclays Bank Tanzania in which Barclays maintains a controlling interest.

 Corporate affairs

 Ownership

 At the end of 2015, the bank maintained a shareholder's equity of approximately US$117.7 million (TSh 257 billion).
-The current shareholding in NBC (Tanzania) is as depicted in the table below:
+The shareholding in NBC (Tanzania), as of February 2011, is as depicted in the table below: